QBI-Software/OPEXUploader/README.md

 #### Scans Organizer

-1. Click on the "Launch" button next to "Scans Organizer"
+1. From the Menu, select "Functions" then "MRI Scans Organizer"
-1. In the popup window, check OPEX IDs (default is checked)
+1. Check OPEX IDs (default is checked)
 1. Enter the raw data directory as input (eg \DATA\7TMRIData\raw for baseline and \DATA\7TMRIData\raw_06 for 6mth)
 1. Select one of two subdirectories ('sorted_0m', 'sorted_6m') in the sampledata/mri directory as output depending on baseline or 6mth scan.
 1. Previous uploads can be ignored by adding the 'done' directories (sampledata\mri\done_0m or sampledata\mri\done_6m)